lukaszdutka/Self_Improvement/articles/a001_jak_budowac_motywacje_do_nauki/keynotes.md

 > Breaks and good sleep are vital.

 > Set phone to airplane mode, close unnecessary programs.
-Quite music without lyrics.
+Quiet music without lyrics.

 > Ask relatives for support ("I am going to learn, please do not disturb me" kind of thing)